silaspe/maths/docs/brainstorm.md

 ### set theory/logic (definitions)

-$$ \text{A set is a well defined collection of objects, a set could contain the two shoes on you feet, or the } 5 \text{ peices of chese on this cutting board (that I'm going to pretend exists), sets can even contain other sets, but sets can not contain themselfes, because tis would lead to a paradox: would the set that contains every set that dosen't contain itsef contain itself?" this also means that there isn't a set that contains everything.} $$
+$$ \text{A set is a well defined collection of objects, a set could contain the two shoes on you feet, or the } 5 \text{ peices of chese on this cutting board (that I'm going to pretend exists), sets can even contain other sets, but sets can not contain themselfes, because tis would lead to a paradox: would the set that contains every set that doesn't contain itsef contain itself?" this also means that there isn't a set that contains everything.} $$

 $$ \text{But the thing is, using some symbols, you can describe almost all of math.
 These symbols can just be pronounced as words, and it would make a sentence, such as "} ¬ \exists (x): |x| < 0 \text{" as "there does not exist } x \text{ such that the absolute value of } x \text{ is strictly less than } 0 \text{".
 Time to rapidfire through each one's pronunciation and meaning.} $$